mongodb-developer/social-app-demo/README.md

 In the `fetchBody` variable, you will need to define the `dataSource`, which is your Cluster name, the `database` name, and the `collection` name.

-In the `baseUrl` variable, replace the `<Your-Data-API-URL-Endpoint>` with your Data API URL Endpoint.
-If you didn't note it earlier, you can find this on the **Data API** page in your Atlas dashboard.
+In the `baseUrl` variable, we'll use our Data API URL Endpoint environment variable.

 <details>
 <summary>Show solution</summary>